-You can kick-off your summer-themed lessons with this fun video about the sun and the seasons from Crash Course Kids.
-This video uses an engaging poem to help build background knowledge about seasons.
-With this video are 5 additional videos which you can break up over the course of an entire month to target vocabulary and language.
-These videos are great for a 20-30 minute session since they aren’t too lengthy.
+You can kick off your summer speech therapy lessons with this fun and engaging video about the sun and the seasons from Crash Course Kids.
+It features a catchy poem that helps build background knowledge about seasonal changes—perfect for introducing summer-themed concepts.
+Along with this video, there are 5 additional videos you can use throughout the month to target vocabulary and language skills.
+These short, informative clips work well for 20–30 minute summer speech therapy sessions, keeping your students engaged without overwhelming them.

 This Scishow kids video is great for learning about the importance of sunscreen!